arp67/git-real/README.txt

 your PATH.
 How you do this depends on your version of Windows.
 On Windows NT, 2000, and XP, you can set it using Control Panel > System;
 on Windows 95, 98, and Me, you will need to edit AUTOEXEC.BAT.
 Consult your Windows manuals for details.
+This is a change from Jane...

 Some versions of Windows will refuse to run HTML Help files (.CHM) if they are installed on a network drive.
 If you have installed